james-willett/james-willett.com/content/posts/gatling/gatling-complete-guide/index.md

 No idea what Gatling is?
 Check out my [Gatling Introduction](./gatling-introduction) post first.
 But to summarise:

-- Gatling is an open-source load testing tool written purely in [Scala](https://www.scala-lang.org/) code
+- Gatling is an open-source load testing tool written purely in [Scala](https://www.scala-lang.org/) code.
 - The straightforward and expressive DSL that Gatling offers makes it simple to write load testing scripts.
-- It doesn't contain a GUI (like say [JMeter](http://jmeter.apache.org/)), although it does ship with a GUI to assist with recording scripts
+- It _doesn't_ contain a GUI (like say [JMeter](http://jmeter.apache.org/)), although it does ship with a GUI to assist with recording scripts.
-- It can run a _huge_ amount of traffic on a single computer, eliminating the need for complex distributed testing infrastructure
+- It can run a **_huge_** amount of traffic on a single computer, eliminating the need for complex distributed testing infrastructure.
-- The Gatling code check be checked into a version control system, and easily used with Continuous Integration tools to run load and performance tests as part of your CI build.
+- The Gatling code check be checked into a version control system, and easily used with **Continuous Integration** tools to run load and performance tests as part of your CI build.

 ## What is Performance Testing?

-Before we begin, let's give a lighting quick explaination of _performance testing_.
+Before we begin, let's give a lighting-quick explanation of **_performance testing_**.

-_Performance testing_ is testing that you execute when you want to see how your system handles varying levels of throughput and traffic.
+_Performance testing_ is testing that you execute when you want to see how your system handles varying levels of **throughput and traffic**.

 An application will often work fine when there are only handful of users active.
 When the number of users suddenly rises, performance problems occur.
 Performance testing aims to reveal (and ultimately resolve) those potential problems.